- About ME

-If you plan on visiting a class, you must receive permission from the course instructor and negotiate with him/her your responsibilities as a student.
+- If you plan on visiting a class, please stop by the ME Academic Services Office to pick up a Add/Drop/Modify form to take to your instructor.
+To visit a class, you must receive permission from the course instructor and negotiate with your responsibilities as a student with the instructor.
 This typically involves regular attendance in lecture and optional homework/exams.
 The amount of time and effort you put into the class is then up to you.

 Keep in mind that the class will be on your transcript with "VI" instead of a grade, but will not be counted toward your degree requirements.
 In addition, a class that is visited must be paid for just like any other class.
 This means that if you visit a summer class, or if visiting a class takes you over 18 credits for a term, you will pay extra for it.

 Withdrawing from a Term

 Please review the information available in the College Bulletin.

 The College of Engineering outlines the standard for student conduct in the Honor Code.
 Please visit the CoE Academic Rules, Rights, and Responsibilities page for a complete description.